Eytyy/omarieden/README.md

 - **Framer Motion:** Used for micro-interactions and subtle animation throughout the UI.
 The library is optional and can be replaced with any other JavaScript animation solution.
 Framer Motion also works in vanilla JS without React.

 - **Embla Carousel:** Used for horizontal sliders and carousels.
 This is a lightweight dependency and can also be used with vanilla JavaScript if needed.

----

-Let me know if anything is unclear or if you'd prefer a Figma layout to supplement this code-based design handoff.